WayneKeenan/picraftzero/README.md

 sudo systemctl status -l picraftzero
 ```

-To revert to a specifc version, cahge the version at the end of the line in this example:
+To revert to a specific version, change the version at the end of the line in this example:

 ```bash
 sudo pip3 install picraftzero==0.1.6